samparkewolfe/Sound_Control/README.txt

 MICROBIT
 Get compass
 Pack out UI with more info.

-GENERATE INSTRUMENT
+(DONE)

 COLOUR TRACKER
 BUG: umenu doesn’t work with more than 2 input devices.
-Live.gain is not clear it is a slider.
 Clearer UI for Min and Max.
+(DONE)

 MODEL